aymenfurter/smartrag/README.md

 To showcase the potential of leveraging Azure services and focusing on indexing improvements, I've developed a sample application called SmartRAG.
 This application uses Azure OpenAI Service's ingestion job feature, which simplifies the process of ingesting data into AI Search.

-Here are some key indexing time improvements I've implemented in SmartRAG:
+Here are some key indexing time improvements, implemented in SmartRAG:

 ### 1. **Document Intelligence**: